tylim88/Firelord/README.md

 One thing you will miss is the optimistic update, well until Firestore allows us to write rules in mainstream languages, we need to create our own optimistic update solutions.

+Only use Firestore rule for simple read and write.

 ### Do Not Use `Offset`

 The server library comes with `offset` cursor that is not available in the client library.
 However, it still charges you for all the documents that you are offsetting: [source](https://youtu.be/poqTHxtDXwU?t=552)